Q. What makes Mountain View Centers memory care assisted living services different from their traditional assisted living services?

 Q. How do you handle medical needs?

 A. In case of an emergency, we call 911 immediately.
 Following, the caregiver or the administrator calls the family member.
 We send personal and medical information with the ambulance to the hospital.
-In case of incidental medical help, the administrator will call a physician and the family members to address the medical issue.
+In the case of incidental medical help, the administrator will call a physician and the family members to address the medical issue.
 Mountain View also plans and arranges transportation to and from the physician’s office.

 Q. Does any physician visits the patients at the facility?